finos/spring-bot/demos/todo-bot/README.md

 This provides a "todo list" bot in Symphony, which is covered in the [Tutorial](../../tutorials/Chat-Workflow.md).

 If you don't want to go through the tutorial and assemble the code yourself, you can download this instead and build it on your desktop.

+This Bot will help to capture the To-Do task